aboutandre/neighbourhood-map/README.md

 There is currently only one break point set at screens smaller than 544px wide.

 ### TODOs (Ideas)
-> - More options to filter and controll the map
+> - More options to filter and control the map
+> - Create a Github hosted version of the project
 > - Change the width of the info window
 > - Add a JSON file to fetch TOP 50 places in Hamburg
 > - Mix APIs (Foursquare, Yelp and TripAdvisor for example)